victormarroquin/aws-saver/README.md

 - Have installed the aws command line (CLI).
 If you don't have it go to [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

-- Have taged the desired instances with a specific tag.
+- Have taged the desired instances with a specific tag or multiple tags.

 ## Usage: